student-IH-labs-and-stuff/BEES-DAFT-MAY21/Class_Materials/unit3/erd.md

 * The hardest element of this task will be understanding the requirement, coming up with a theoretical solution and creating something presentable, quickly, which covers most, if not all angles.
 * We invite you to join up with other students in small groups of between 1-4, or if you prefer you can work alone.
 * You will be given a limited amount of time during class hours tomorrow to discuss this as a group and formulate your response together.
-* You will nominate aspokespersons from your group to present what you have developed to your classmates and answer questions
+* You will nominate a spokesperson from your group to present what you have developed to your classmates and answer questions
 * We would like ALL students to upload the link to the presentation materials to the student portal before the end of this week (hint: you might need to create a tidy Readme in one of your github repositories!)
 * To clarify, you do not have to actually build a database, just sketch one out - either on paper, or using an online tool - I can suggest Lucidchart for this.